 Do you know that if you want to manufacture your parts with tight tolerance, you should go by using ” Regardless of feature size ( RFS) material condition for features?
 Many of us may not know much about RFS as it is applied by default to all our engineering drawings.
-Let’s learn more about ” Regardless of feature size” and find out its definition, symbol, application and some examples.
+Let’s learn more about ” Regardless of feature size” and find out its definition, symbol, application, and examples.

 What Is Regardless of Feature Size ( RFS) :Regardless of feature size definition

 Regardless of feature size is a GD & T concept that informs manufacturers to control all tolerances without bothering the size of the feature or considering any bonus tolerance.

 We all know that we use MMC and LMC in GD & T control frames which gives flexibility to manufactures to add extra tolerances if the feature is shifting towards LMC or MMC.
 This is required to reduce the part cost as not features are required to manufacture with very tight tolerance.
 Right?
 If we start making all parts with tight tolerance, the part cost will be too high.